-6. Other King County staff as needed by the working group in support of the charge to review and develop options.

-D. The priority for use of new revenues, savings or other changes in the budget shall be to lessen the impacts of anticipated service reductions and restructures consistent with the King County Metro Service Guidelines and the establishment of a sustainable level of transit service.

-E. King County supports investing in a reformed Metro transit system using region-wide resources including:

-1. Continuing to work in partnership with the legislature, cities and stakeholders toward the shared goal of a statewide transportation package to address our critical transportation infrastructure needs; and for the King County Transportation Benefit District, and new revenues to increase transit service and access to transit to meet unmet transit service needs.
+- 6. Other King County staff as needed by the working group in support of the charge to review and develop options. - D. The priority for use of new revenues, savings or other changes in the budget shall be to lessen the impacts of anticipated service reductions and restructures consistent with the King County Metro Service Guidelines and the establishment of a sustainable level of transit service. - E. King County supports investing in a reformed Metro transit system using region-wide resources including: - 1.
+Continuing to work in partnership with the legislature, cities and stakeholders toward the shared goal of a statewide transportation package to address our critical transportation infrastructure needs; and - 2.
+Exploring options afforded by existing authorities including those authorities for the King County Transportation Benefit District, and new revenues to increase transit service and access to transit to meet unmet transit service needs.